harmony-one/onebtc/specs/onebtc-spec/docs/source/spec/redeem.rst

 --------------

 A user requests to start the redeem procedure.
-This function checks the BTC Parachain status in :ref:`security` and decides how the redeem process is to be executed.
+This function checks the BTC Bridge status in :ref:`security` and decides how the redeem process is to be executed.
 The following modes are possible:

 * **Normal Redeem** - no errors detected, full BTC value is to be Redeemed.